-Salisbury’s Historic Newtown Neighborhood announces this year’s holiday tour, scheduled for Sunday, December 4, 2016 from 11 am to 4 pm.
+Salisbury’s Historic Newtown Neighborhood announces this year’s holiday tour, scheduled for Sunday, December 8, 2019 from 11 am to 4 pm.
 The tour, a tradition for more than 30 years, provides a special opportunity to visit the interiors of some of Salisbury’s oldest and grandest homes decorated for the holidays.
-Also available will be caroling in a boxwood garden with cookies and hot cider.
 Tickets are $15 and will be on sale from 10:30 a.m. to 3:00 p.m. on the day of the tour at Poplar Hill Mansion on Elizabeth St., Salisbury.

 Newtown was Salisbury’s first residential district and was developed on farmland of the Poplar Hill plantation in the early 19th century.
 The fires that consumed Salisbury’s commercial district in 1860 and 1886 gave impetus to residential building in Newtown in the late 19th century and continued well into the 20th.
 Politicians, business owners, and professionals all built homes in Newtown.
 Their Federal, Colonial Revival, Italianate, Queen Anne, Shingle-style and English Cottage-style houses, many lovingly restored and maintained, are among Newtown’s dwellings, along with historic workers’ homes, outbuildings, and churches.